 As the Indian ecommerce is evolving, customers prefer electronic payment methods for their ecommerce sales, including credit cards, debit cards, and UPI (Unified Payment Interface).
-Ecommerce merchants now have to rely on a third-party to support their payment processing.
+While selling online, ecommerce merchants now have to rely on a third-party to support their payment processing.
 Such as payment providers like Paytm, payment processors like Razorpay, and marketplaces like Amazon.

 It is essential to accurately account for the payments you receive for your ecommerce sales.
 You need to maintain a ledger for every provider that collects payment from your customers and configure them in your accounts.
 It may seem convenient to manage your ecommerce sales by booking transactions to an undeposited funds account.
 However, it will only complicate the process of reconciling payout deposits and won't be sufficient to address the numerous transaction types (e.g., sales, sales-related expenses, refunds, and reimbursements).

 Essentially, when you sell on marketplaces like Amazon, Flipkart, and more the flow of payments is indirect.
 These marketplaces collect payments from your customers and make payments to you according to their payout cycle.
 This amounts to a lot of transactions in an unorderly manner which makes recording and reconciling payments difficult.